 Ingredient notes

 The pickled jalapeno peppers are essential.
 These peppers are perfect for recipes.
-The pickling process seems to take away the sharp heat that jalapenos can often have.
-The pickled jalapenos are perfect for nachos and all sorts of Tex-Mex and Mexican food.
+The pickling process appears to mitigate the sharp heat that jalapenos can often possess.
+The pickled jalapenos are perfect for nachos and a variety of Tex-Mex and Mexican dishes.

 I also use the Hidden Valley Original Ranch Seasoning and Salad Dressing Mix, 16 Ounce.
 This is typically available at Sam’s, and sometimes, I have found it in my local grocery stores such as Kroger or HEB.

-You can use the Hidden Valley Ranch Mix in all sorts of recipes, so it is an ingredient I like to have in my pantry.
+You can use the Hidden Valley Ranch Mix in a wide range of recipes, so it is an ingredient I like to keep in my pantry.
 I use it for my Original Taco Soup recipe.
 I think it is cheaper to buy in bulk rather than purchasing in individual packages.

-1. Place all of the ingredients in a blender.
+- Place all of the ingredients in a blender or food processor.

-This sauce goes great on almost anything.
+This sauce pairs well with almost anything.
 Here are a few ideas when you run out of chips.

 How to store this creamy jalapeno sauce